uduvudu/uduvudu/doc/matcher.md

     Tells where in the page the template should be rendered.
 Higher values are a higher priority.
   * (optional)templateVariable

     The name of the extracted variable.
-If there is no
+If this is not provided, the "term" of the URI is taken.
+(See `uduvudu.helper.getTerm` for details.)
   * (optional)resourcePosition

+    If not provided the resourcePosition will be set automatically to subject.

 ## combineMatcher
 To group different values together on a logical level, and to be able to reuse the same templates we can use the combine matcher.
 It takes multiple matchers and puts them together.